-The north-eastern curtain of the defensive wall, like the others, was topped with a defensive wall-walk and battlement.
+The north-eastern curtain of the defensive wall, like the others, was topped with a defensive wall-walk (at a height of about 5 meters) and battlement on the corbelled parapet.
 In its part closer to the cylindrical tower, in the thickness of the wall, there was a narrow latrine (or a cistern), covered with corbelled roof, connected to a canal running through the castle courtyard.
-The latrine also was in the second floor of a nearby cylindrical tower, heated by a fireplace and connected with a wall-walk.
+The latrine also was in the second floor of a nearby cylindrical tower, 5.5 meters in diameter, heated by a fireplace and connected with a wall-walk.
 Another latrine in the southern curtain of the wall, serving the southern four-sided tower, proved the good sanitary conditions in the castle.
-This tower had two floors above the basement partially sunk into the ground.
+This tower, of sides approximately 8 meters, had two floors above the basement partially sunk into the ground.
 It was accessible from the courtyard level, and straight stairs in the wall thickness led to the top floor.
 The two upper chambers, as heated by fireplaces, could serve as living quarters.

 To this day have survived the lower part of the twin-tower gate, a fragment of the western curtain of the defensive wall and the ruins of the south-eastern round tower and the south-western four-sided tower.
 Entrance to the monument is free.